Search Railroad Sites For:

 Links to Other Web Sites

-Below are a bunch of photos of our DCC crossover including three (top row) from recent DCC cut in sessions and eight from our "Big Cut" on Saturday, January 26th as over 50 pounds (1500+ ft.) of 5-10 year old copper wiring, cord and DC buss cables were removed from the layout.
+Below, a bunch of photos from the club's 2008 DCC crossover including three (top row) from a later cut in session and eight from our "Big Cut" on Saturday, January 26th as over 50 pounds (1500+ ft.) of 5-10 year old copper wiring, cord and DC buss cables were removed from the layout.

-One of our new Digitrax DCC Boosters with track buss & Loco-net cables attached.
+One of our six Digitrax DCC Boosters with track busses & Loco-net cables attached.

 Electrical Committee member Chester Barkoski working on new feeders for Malin.